Usheninte/idea_allbuying/_posts/2018-09-12-how-i-built-my-first-open-source-react-plugin-for-the-freecodecamp-test-suite.md

 [HERE IS A DEMO](https://usheninte.github.io/react-fcctest/)

 * * *
 My 2018 so far, has been amazing.
-I got accepted as the first **_Developer Student Club Lead_** for my university.
+I got accepted as the first **_Developer Student Club Lead_** for my university, in a program powered by **Google Developers**.
 I earned _12+ coding-related certificates_ during the Summer vacation; and much more is coming.
 I am aiming for greatness, in outer space - perhaps I might just land on a moon.
 More tech stories are coming soon.